zenml-io/zenml/examples/kserve_deployment/README.md

 arguments to the `run.py` Python script.

 The example contains four pipelines:
-* `pytorch_training_deployment_pipeline`: trains a classifier using TensorFlow and deploys it to KServe with the TFServing Runtime Server.
+* `tensorflow_training_deployment_pipeline`: trains a classifier using TensorFlow and deploys it to KServe with the TFServing Runtime Server.
-* `pytorch_inference_pipeline`: run some predictions using the deployed PyTorch model.
+* `tensorflow_inference_pipeline`: runs predictions on the Tensorflow-served models.
-* `tensorflow_training_deployment_pipeline`: trains a classifier using
+* `pytorch_training_deployment_pipeline`: trains a classifier using
 PyTorch and deploys it to KServe with TorchServe Runtime Server.
-* `tensorflow_inference_pipeline`: runs predictions on the Tensorflow served models.
+* `pytorch_inference_pipeline`: run some predictions using the deployed PyTorch model.

 Running the pipelines to train the classifiers and then deploying them to KServe requires preparing them into an exact format that is expected